for Veterans and the Public

 Protecting your partner

 "Being safe" usually means protecting yourself and others by using condoms for the highest-risk sex activities, specifically for anal and vaginal sex.
 When done correctly, condom use is very effective at preventing HIV transmission.
-In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment (ART medications) for HIV-positive people and PrEP for HIV negatives (see below).
-Both of these are very effective at reducing the risk of HIV infection.
-One or more of them is likely to be appropriate for you--be sure to ask your health care provider about them.
+In recent years, "being safe" has come to include two other important strategies for reducing HIV infections: 1.
+HIV treatment (ART medications) for people with HIV and, 2.
+PrEP for HIV negative people (see below).
+Both are very effective at reducing the risk of HIV infection.
+One or more of them is likely to be appropriate for your situation--be sure to ask your health care provider for more information.

 What about pre-exposure prophylaxis (PrEP)?